kecorradine/ops-docs/application_architecture.md

 The application will continue to run in the foreground and listen on for HTTP on the port given by -httpPort=

+You can also configure nginx to proxy directly to Tomcat.
+Make sure Tomcat does not listen on the same port as nginx and change the proxy_pass line in the nginx configuration accordingly.